spec-first/connexion/docs/cli.rst

 Where:

 - SPEC_FILE: Your OpenAPI specification file in YAML format.
+Can also be given as a URL, which will be automatically downloaded.
 - BASE_MODULE_PATH (optional): filesystem path where the API endpoints handlers are going to be imported from.
 In short, where your Python code is saved.